abhayjr11/goalkeep_assessment/README.md

 # goalkeep_assessment

-all the data, file, info are private and is not shared to anyone
+Note : all the data, file, info are private and is not shared to anyone

 2. For task 2 please open : Exercise 2 SQL Query Optimization.md file in repo.